emqx/emqx-docs/en_US/advanced/retained.md

 ## Configuration

-EMQX Broker's retained message feature is implemented by the `emqx_retainer` plugin, which is enabled by default.
-By modifying the configuration of the ` emqx_retainer` plugin you can adjust the storage location of the retained messages in EMQX Broker, adjust the number of preserved retained messages and the maximum length of Payload, and adjust the expiration time of retained messages.
-For more information about the EMQX Broker plug-in, see [plugin](./plugins.md).
+EMQX has the retainer enabled by default.
+By modifying the configuration in the `retainer` namespace, you can adjust the storage location of the retained messages in EMQX Broker, adjust the number of preserved retained messages and the size limit of the messages, and adjust the expiration time of retained messages.

 The `emqx_retainer` plugin is enabled by default, and the configuration path of the plugin is `etc/plugins/emqx_retainer.conf`.